 Tuesday to Friday (8:30AM – 5:30PM, but last admittance 4PM)

 Saturday, Sunday, Holidays (10:30AM – 6:30PM, but last admittance 5PM)

 Monday – Closed for Maintenance

 Free – For under 5 years old and over 60 years old

 Museo de Ciudad Medellin

 Museo de Ciudad Medellin or Medellín’s City Museum is dedicated to showing the social history of the city of Medellin.
-The well-preserved photos of the 1890s until the 1950s is curated to explain the history of the city.
-Located at the top of Nutibara Hill, also known as Pueblito Paisa, makes this small museum pretty easy to find.
+The well-preserved photos of the 1890s until the 1950s are curated to explain the history of the city.
+Located at the top of Nutibara Hill, also known as Pueblito Paisa, means this small museum is pretty easy to find.